-For 2024, the equity grants to our executive officers, other than our Chief Executive Officer, continued to reflect an equal value split among options, RSUs and PSUs.
+For 2025, the Compensation Committee determined to increase the PSU component of the annual equity grants to our executive officers, other than our Chief Executive Officer, from 33% to 50%, with the remaining portion of the grant equally split at 25% options and 25% RSUs.
 For our Chief Executive Officer, the Compensation Committee maintained the equity split of 60% PSUs, 20% options and 20% RSUs.

-The PSU awards granted to our executive officers in 2024 (2024 PSUs) consist of a revenue portion with a two-year performance period (1/3 of the PSUs), a relative TSR portion with a three-year performance period (1/3 of PSUs) and a strategic performance portion (1/3 of the PSUs) with a three-year performance period.
-The revenue-based 2024 PSUs will vest based upon achievement of revenue-based targets during the period beginning January 1, 2024 and ending December 31, 2025, with all of the earned revenue-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2026.
-The relative TSR-based 2024 PSU awards will vest based upon our TSR performance relative to the TSR of the companies in the Nasdaq Biotechnology Index during the period beginning January 1, 2024 and ending December 31, 2026, with all of the earned relative TSR-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2027.
-The strategic-based 2024 PSU awards will vest based on achievement of specified strategic goals during the period beginning January 1, 2024 and ending December 31, 2026, with all of the earned strategic based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2027.
+The PSU awards granted to our executive officers in 2025 (2025 PSUs) consist of a revenue portion with a two-year performance period (1/3 of the 2025 PSUs), a relative TSR portion with a three-year performance period (1/3 of PSUs) and a strategic performance portion (1/3 of the PSUs) with a three-year performance period.
+The revenue-based 2025 PSUs will vest based upon achievement of revenue-based targets during the period beginning January 1, 2025 and ending December 31, 2026, with all of the earned revenue-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2027.
+The relative TSR-based 2025 PSU awards will vest based upon our TSR performance relative to the TSR of the companies in the Nasdaq Biotechnology Index during the period beginning January 1, 2025 and ending December 31, 2027, with a maximum payout of 100% of target in the event our absolute TSR is negative, with all of the earned relative TSR-based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2028.
+The strategic-based 2025 PSU awards will vest based on achievement of specified strategic goals during the period beginning January 1, 2025 and ending December 31, 2027, with all of the earned strategic based PSUs vesting on the later of (i) the date in which the Compensation Committee certifies such achievement and (ii) March 1, 2028.
 The PSUs will be earned at 50% of target for threshold performance (or 25% of target for the relative TSR-based PSUs) and 200% of target for maximum performance, with no PSUs becoming earning for below threshold performance.